longlostjames/chilbolton-temperature-rh-utils/docs/README.md

-# NCAS Temperature RH-1 Software Documentation
+# Chilbolton Temperature RH Utils Software Documentation

-This directory contains the Sphinx documentation for the NCAS Temperature RH-1 Software.
+This directory contains the Sphinx documentation for the Chilbolton Temperature RH Utils Software.

 ## Building the Documentation